National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 In order to process the note data, it is necessary to use Natural Language Processing (NLP) techniques.
 Once processed, the data is available to researchers in the OMOP NOTE_NLP table.

-For more details about the N3C NLP data, including the NLP submission process and Github repository containing tools for processing notes, please refer to this [GitHub page](https://github.com/National-COVID-Cohort-Collaborative/Phenotype_Data_Acquisition/wiki/NLP-Submission-Process).
+For more details about the N3C NLP data, including the NLP submission process and GitHub repository containing tools for processing notes, please refer to this [GitHub page](https://github.com/National-COVID-Cohort-Collaborative/Phenotype_Data_Acquisition/wiki/NLP-Submission-Process).

 ### O<sub>2</sub> Supplement Devices {#sec-cycle-enhancements-oxygen}